Bald uakari

-The bald uakari (Cacajao calvus) or bald-headed uakari is a small New World monkey characterized by a very short tail; bright, crimson face; a bald head; and long coat.
+The bald uakari (Cacajao calvus) or bald-headed uakari is a small New World monkey characterized by a very short tail, a bright, crimson face, bald head, and long coat.
 The bald uakari is restricted to várzea forests and other wooded habitats near water in the western Amazon of Brazil and Peru.

 Taxonomy

 There are four recognized subspecies of the bald uakari, each of which is considered vulnerable to extinction: